plangdon/Alexa-Training/labs/lab3/README.md

-#Inline 'One Shot' Example Fact Skill#
+#External Service Call - Air Quality Report#

-User asks Alexa skill to "tell me a fact", Alexa responds with a random fact from the list.
+User asks Alexa skill to get Air Quality report for a city by name or zip, Alexa responds with results from web service call.

  - index.js: main code file